Jaehui-Lee/CLI-Excel/README.md

             - goto 5
     - main
         - We implemented so that Excel functions can be used until the user selects exit in InitialPage
+        - Signal (2021/12/05)
+            - SIGINT, SIGKILL, SIGQUIT, SIGSTOP are ignored
+        - Undo (2021/12/05)
+            - If you enter Ctrl+Z, Excel returns to its previous state
     - Error Handling
         - Add Error checking about (string, number, date) cell name, value(number, date), ... in command (2021/11/30)
         - Add Error checking about formula of expression cell, function cell (2021/12/01)